Read time 4 minutes

 Microsoft 365 follows a shared tenancy model where the user and platform are responsible for data security.
 It follows a Software as a Service (SaaS) model where Microsoft and others manage some components.

-Creating a Retention tag for Calendar and other folders is a smooth process.
-But retention is not equal to backup.
+The above content proves that creating Office 365 retention policies for Calendar and other folders is a smooth process.
+But you must understand the working aspect of retention policies as they are not equal to backup.
 Taking a backup of the Office 365 mailbox reduces the chances of data loss and reduces the need for having a robust retention policy.
-So, you should take a backup of the Office 365 mailbox using either the manual or professional Export Office 365 to PST software.
-The manual process saves only the emails in PST format.
-But, professional software can export entire office365 mailboxes to PST like emails, Contacts, Calendars, notes, and other items.